noahbravo/personal-website/README.md

 ## Stack

-This website was built with [Remix](https://remix.run/) on top of a [custom component library](https://github.com/elenabravo/bones-ui) and the following technologies:
+This website was built with [Remix](https://remix.run/) on top of a [custom component library](https://github.com/elenabravo/bones-ui) using the following technologies:

 - [React](https://reactjs.org/)
 - [TypeScript](https://www.typescriptlang.org/)